Verb–subject–object word order

 In linguistic typology, a verb–subject–object (VSO) language has its most typical sentences arrange their elements in that order, as in Ate Sam apples (Sam ate apples).
-VSO is the third-most common word order among the world's languages, after SOV (as in Hindi and Japanese) and SVO (as in English and Mandarin Chinese).
+VSO is the third-most common word order among the world's languages, coming in a distant third after a near tie between SOV (as in Hindi and Japanese) and SVO (as in English and Mandarin Chinese), although these three orders, which all place the subject before the object, account for over 19/20 languages.

 Incidence

 Language families in which all or many of their members are VSO include the following: